 Having provided a general overview of the simulated OKC supercell, we turn our attention to the evolution of the low-level kinematic and thermodynamic fields, focusing on aspects most related to the simulated tornadoes.
-At 2200, a large cold pool occupies the western portion of the model domain, as indicated by the surface potential temperature (θ) field (Fig. 5a).
+At 2200 UTC, a large cold pool occupies the western portion of the model domain, as indicated by the surface potential temperature ( $\theta$ ) field (Fig. 5a).
 The leading edge of the southern portion of the cold pool (or gust front) is oriented from south-southwest to north-northeast.
-Further north, the cold pool extends to the east-northeast with a less well-defined θ gradient (marked by the dotted line in Fig. 5a).
-The make-up of the southern portion of the cold pool is initially very heterogeneous, with several pockets of high and low θ air and a secondary gust front marking an area of much stronger westerly flow about 5-km to the west of the main gust front (thin solid black line in Fig. 5a).
-With time, the cold pool becomes more organized and homogeneous with the development of a well-defined rear flank gust front (RFGF) by 2206 (Fig. 5b).
-To the northeast of the RFGF, a forward-flank convergence boundary (FFCB, Beck and Weiss 2013) marks the interface between the storm inflow and rain-cooled air in the forward flank of the supercell.
+Farther north, the cold pool extends to the east-northeast with a less well-defined $\theta$ gradient (dotted line in Fig. 5a).
+The makeup of the southern portion of the cold pool is initially very heterogeneous, with several pockets of high- and low- $\theta$ air and a secondary gust front marking an area of much stronger westerly flow about 5 km to the west of the main gust front (thin solid black line in Fig. 5a).
+With time, the cold pool becomes more organized and homogeneous with the development of a well-defined RFGF by 2206 UTC (Fig. 5b).
+To the northeast of the RFGF, a forward-flank convergence boundary (FFCB; Beck and Weiss 2013) marks the interface between the storm inflow and rain-cooled air in the forward flank of the supercell.
 To the northwest of the RFGF, an internal RFD surge has formed and is moving to the southeast; the leading edge of this RFD surge is indicated by the thin solid black line in Fig. 5b.